utshomax/postman-docs/src/pages/docs/sending-requests/environments/team-environments.md

 Select the team member you want to submit the request to, and select the __Editor__ role.
 Select __Request Access__.
 You will receive an email when your request is approved.

-### Use an environment in Editor role

-If you have edit access to an environment, you can update the variable values from Postman and from your scripts.
-If you are using sensitive data such as API secrets, passwords, tokens, or keys, you can define variables as [secret type](/docs/sending-requests/variables/#variable-types) to mask their initial and current values.
-You can also opt to only use current values, which aren't synced or shared with your team.

-When you edit the initial value of a shared environment variable, your updated value will be reflected for everyone who has access to the environment, so ensure that you only do this when you are happy for your value to be synced with the Postman servers.

-> If you clear the checkbox for a variable in your environment, it will only be available to collaborators who also have Editor access to the environment.
-The variable's listing will also indicate whether it's active.
-Anyone with the Viewer role for the environment won't be able to access the cleared variable.

-With the Editor role, you can [configure access for other team members](#managing-environment-roles).
-If you need to specify access but don't have the Editor role, you can [request access](#request-environment-access).
+### Manage sensitive data

+If you are using sensitive data like API credentials, it's safer to use the current value of an environment variable for these.
+You won't be able to __Persist__ the current values to update the initial values of environment variables without edit access to the environment.
+You can use the __Reset__ option to update your local current values with the shared initial value at any time.

+In a shared workspace, any global variables you create and update will be available to others in the workspace.
+You can define variables as [secret type](/docs/sending-requests/variables/#variable-types) to mask the initial and current values for all workspace members and prevent unintentional disclosure of sensitive data.
+You can also use the __Current Value__ of global variables to restrict certain values from collaborators, but by default the __Initial value__ of a global variable is generally accessible throughout the workspace.

 ## Fork environments